LongswordFish/fragments/README.md

 ## Project Description

 This is a microservice API that will run on the AWS.

-## How to run

-Install the dependencies:

-        cd fragments
-        npm install

-Run eslint:

-        npm run lint

-Start the server:

-        npm run start

-Run in development mode:

-        npm run dev

-Run in debug mode:

-        npm run debug
+It uses GitHub action as a CI/CD pipeline.
+Each push to the main branch will trigger the pipeline.
+There is a docker file in the repo, the microservices will be pushed into both DockerHub and AWS image registry.
+Then it will be deployed to the AWS elastic beanstalk.

 ## Contact